cannerycoders/fluidsynth.clap/README.md

-# fluidsynth.clap plugin - work in progress
+# fluidsynth.clap plugin

+a work in progress